Android app protection policy settings in Microsoft Intune

 Data transfer exemptions

 There are some exempt apps and platform services that Intune app protection policy may allow data transfer to and from.
-For example, all Intune-enlightened apps on Android must be able to transfer data to and from the Google Text-to-speech, so that text from your mobile device screen can be read aloud.
+For example, all Intune-managed apps on Android must be able to transfer data to and from the Google Text-to-speech, so that text from your mobile device screen can be read aloud.
 This list is subject to change and reflects the services and apps considered useful for secure productivity.

 These apps and services are fully allowed for data transfer to and from Intune-managed apps.